-Wind Rose is representation of data in such a way that it helps us to understand wind direction, speed and frequency in circular format.
+Wind Rose is a representation of data in such a way that it helps us to understand wind direction, speed and frequency in a circular format.

 Windmills are used at industry and household level to conserve power, whereas wind turbines are used in wind farms and wind energy industries.
 The Danish wind industry association mentioned that determining wind direction helps in setting up wind turbines and windmills in the direction of the wind and to a suited elevation.

 The average of annual measurements is taken for placing in the locations where maximum wind speed can be received.
 Thus, it is important to determine the necessary wind data of a target area to estimate a suitable location for installing windmills and wind turbines.